hassaan4584/Swiftjective-C/_posts/2019-02-25-A-Best-in-Class-App.md

 - Haptic feedback is used throughout the system to complement user interactions, and they are not overdone.
     + The right haptics are used at the right time.
 For example, you use `.selection` for only selection changes instead of something like `.rigid`.
     + For example, they often accompany visual and auditory feedback.
 - You utilize SF Symbols for common iOS glyphs on apps running iOS 13 and later.
-You show the dedicated ones for system APIs (i.e. the gylphs exclusively for iCloud usage).
+You show the dedicated ones for system APIs (i.e. the glyphs exclusively for iCloud usage).
     + If you use custom ones or custom glyphs, they adapt well to all environments.
 - Controller transitions feel natural and fluid.
 Great examples are Calendar and Photos.
 - You opt for vector assets to combat the differing resolutions and avoid any blurry assets.